You’ve been told that people with Down Syndrome can’t get life insurance. However, that is not true.

 Don’t know what to do next?
 Need our help?
 We would be more than happy to help you secure life insurance coverage for your loved one.
 Simply contact us or use the form below.
 You can also schedule a no-pressure call with us through our calendar.
 We can discuss your situation and see how we can help.

 As with everything we do, we only work in your best interest only.
-That means if there is a better solution available that we can’t provide, we will put you in contact with them and help you every step of the way.
+That means if there is a better solution available that we can’t provide, we will point you in the right direction as best we can.
 Do you think most agents and agencies do that?
 Likely not.
+There is no risk to contacting and speaking with us.